 Second, and this is similar to the first point, if you are going to spend an extended period of time discussing something that you have just shown, and if your audience does not need the information on the screen as a reference, going to black will allow your listeners to focus on the discussion instead of letting their eyes wander back to the screen as is only human nature.

 Third, if you have a Question and Answer session, I recommend going to black.
 As I have previously written, you do not need a slide that says “Questions?”.
 Just invite the audience to ask any questions.
-If you need to refer back to a slide you can easily do so.

 3. If the operating system of the computer is in another language, the “B” key might not work.
 For example, if the operating system is in French, “B” will make the screen go white because “B” is for “blanc“, which means “white” in French.
 “N” (for “noir“) will make the screen go black.